pantheon-systems/documentation/source/content/platform-considerations.md

 ## Drupal 7 and Ampersands

-A Drupal 7 site given a URL with an ampersand (&) in it will return a 404, regardless of the presence of a matching path.
+A Drupal 7 site given a URL with an ampersand (&) in it, excluding query parameter separation, will return a 404, regardless of the presence of a matching path.

 Be sure to encode URLs that use ampersands with `%26` in place of `&`.